jialicatherine/CS396_Final_Project/README.md

 # CS396 Final Project
-Answer to the final project for CSCI 396 - Computer Networks
+Final project for CSCI 396 - Computer Networks

+Author: Jiarong Li

 ## Introduction
 This is a socket-programming based application.
 The program is written in Python3 and run on Mac.